melroy89/xfcevdi/README.md

 - Session type: `XFCE` (select from drop-down menu)

 Once you try to connect, accept the new SSH host key and you'll require to enter a password (by default the **passwords are auto-generated**!).

+## Common issues

+### Host key verification failed

+This error means that you are using an old SSH host key.
+Try not to terminate the session and when X2Go client ask you to update the host key, choose 'yes'.